Bermuda Triangle (Sea World): History

-On 30 June 1996, The Bermuda Triangle opened with Warner Bros.
+On 30 June 1996, Das Bermuda Dreieck opened with Warner Bros.
 Movie World Germany.
 The ride was identical to the version that opened in Australia two years prior.
 Zeitgeist Design and Production's Ryan Harmon served as the Director of Show Development for Warner Bros.
 International Recreation Enterprises, where he conceived, wrote, and managed the design team for Warner Bros.
 Movie World Germany's worth of rides, shows and attractions, including Das Bermuda Dreieck.
 Alan Griffith Architect, Alder Constructions and Sanderson Group were also involved in the ride's development.
 Like Bermuda Triangle, Das Bermuda Dreieck had easily spotted sensors that would trigger the animatronics' movements and voices in the ride when a boat passed them from below.
 The ride was manufactured by Intamin, and its theming was designed by Warner Bros.
 Movie World Germany.
-The audio-animatronics featured in the ride were designed by Garner Holt Productions.
+The audio-animatronics featured in the ride were designed by Showtronix.
 The sound, light and movements are controlled by an ASI system from Anitech Systems Inc. The ride operated during the Halloween Horror Fest as Knott's haunted Mountain.
 On 3 April 2004, Warner Bros.
 Movie World Germany was acquired by StarParks.
 On 19 March 2005, Movie Park Germany opened with Das Bermuda Dreieck's name being changed to Bermuda Triangle: Alien Encounter, as a result of this acquisition.
-The ride's special effects weren't sufficiently tested and therefore didn't operate until Parques Reunidos' acquisition of Movie Park Germany on 17 May 2010.
+The ride's special effects were not sufficiently tested and therefore didn't operate until Parques Reunidos' acquisition of Movie Park Germany on 17 May 2010.
 In 2006, the red-brown volcanoes were renovated.
-Their colors were changed to grey, and orange flowing lava was added.
+Their colours were changed to grey, and orange flowing lava was added.

 Since the ride's opening in 1994, Bermuda Triangle had several features removed.
 Bermuda Triangle originally featured a revolving load and unload platform which increased the ride's capacity.
 This was decommissioned in 2005 due to safety concerns.
 In 2008, during the construction of Jet Rescue, the gas pipeline that spits fire from the volcano's top was damaged and never repaired, thus rendering the volcano dormant.
 Later, the pre-show was decommissioned and special effects were broken and never fixed.
 For example, some of the NTSC CRT video projection screens in the ride clearly displayed "No Signal" or "Replace Lamp" messages.